OWASP/owasp-mastg/src/README.md

     ```

 2. Go to Github release page <https://github.com/OWASP/owasp-masvs/releases>.
 The release you removed is now in "draft".
 Click on edit and discard/delete the release.

+## Leanpub

+There is a publishing API available <https://leanpub.com/help/api>.

+As of now (26th July 2021) the API of Leanpub is only available to Pro Customers, which would costs 12.99 USD per month.
+For now we do it manually at <https://leanpub.com/owasp-mastg/upload>.

+## Lulu

+Will be created when we have full support from Lulu.
+For now do it manually at <https://leanpub.com/mobile-security-testing-guide/upload>.

+At the moment (26th July 2021) it's only possible to use the API for ordering books, but not releasing a new version, <https://api.lulu.com/docs/#section/Getting-Started/Generate-a-Token>.